Nokocchi/zoo-builder-game/README.md

 # Known bugs
 - Hotbar selection keeps disappearing, like when changing scroll direction or hiding minimap
 - Have item in hotbar slot 5, and rest of inventory is empty.
 Pick up a new item of different type.
 The new item should go to slot 0 and leave the item in slot 5, but instead it moves both items to slot 0 and 1.
 Respect current indices!
-- When tossing multiple items quickly, too many stacks are created.
-Quickly tossing 2 items results in 3x "picked up stack of 1" => total of 3 items.
-They also don't combine.

 # Things to fix:
 - Currently, the logic in the hotbar is duplicated to the inventory.
 This should not be necessary.
 Simplify with inheritance or just use a single script file
 - The inventory should be a resource so it can be saved and loaded
 - When items collide with static objects, they can be picked up.
 The only static object at the moment is the floor, but in the future, there will be walls.